Major Web3 Sectors for Trading

 What is Web3?

 Web3 is the decentralized internet built on blockchain technology.
 It includes DeFi, NFTs, DAOs, decentralized storage, and other protocols that give users ownership of their data and digital assets.
 Web3 tokens represent ownership or utility rights in these protocols.
+See also: flash loans explained.

 Are Web3 tokens good investments?